mikepsinn/positron/README.md

 ## Positron Nodes

-"Positron Nodes" are applications that contain autonomous "Task Agents".
-Each "Task Agent" is focused on a very specific task to advance the non-profit's core mission.
+"Positron Nodes" are applications that contain autonomous **Task Agents**.
+Each **Task Agent** is focused on a very specific task to advance the non-profit's core mission.
 The autonomous Task Agents use retrieval augmented generation as long-term memory, context management as short-term memory, large language models for reasoning and decision-making, and tools to take action using external APIs.

-The "Autonomous Non-Profit Designer Agent" applies the rules that applies the six primary rules of the most effective non-profit organizations from the book Forces for Good to generate its "Task Agent" definitions.
+The "Autonomous Non-Profit Designer Agent" applies the rules that applies the six primary rules of the most effective non-profit organizations from the book Forces for Good to generate its **Task Agent** definitions.

 ## Task Agents

-Each autonomous "Task Agent" should be highly focused on a single wildly important goal.
+Each autonomous **Task Agent** should be highly focused on a single wildly important goal.

- "Task Agent" definitions should also include the specific easily measurable lead and lag measures described in the book "The 4 Disciplines of Execution".
+ **Task Agent** definitions should also include the specific easily measurable lead and lag measures described in the book "The 4 Disciplines of Execution".

 Anyone should be able to create a new Task Agent that takes a different approach to achieving the same goal.
 Task Agents should be run separately experimentally to see which agents and models are more efficient at maximizing the key performance indicator or lag measure.
 This will allow the Positron Network to evolve and improve over time as it identifies the most effective agents and models.